-Subject Name: Process Equipment Design & Drawing Laboratory

-Paper Code: CHEN 3253

-Contact Hours Per L T P Total Credit Points
+Course Name: Process Equipment Design & Drawing Laboratory Course Code: CHEN 3253 Contact Hours Per Week Hours Per Week L T P TOTAL CREDIT POINT 0 0 3 3 1.5

-Week

-- 1. Apply their theoretical knowledge for the design of engineering equipments relevant to chemical engineering. - 2.
-Design a suitable flow-meter for the measurement of fluid flow through a pipe. - 3.
-Select a suitable storage vessel for storing a given amount of fluid. - 4.
-Design important process equipment like heat exchangers, distillation column or reactor of given duty. - 5.
-Develop engineering drawing report as per their design using AutoCAD.
+- 1. apply their theoretical knowledge for the design of engineering equipments relevant to chemical engineering. - 2. design a suitable flow-meter for the measurement of fluid flow through a pipe. - 3. select a suitable storage vessel for storing a given amount of fluid. - 4. design important process equipment like heat exchangers, distillation column or reactor of given duty. - 5. develop engineering drawing reports as per their design using AutoCAD. - 6. design mechanical aspect of the process equipments like flange, gasket, nozzle, nut & bolt, support etc

 Each student shall be allotted design problems on sl. no 1, 2 & 3 at the beginning of the 6th semester and the student shall carryout complete process and mechanical design under supervision of a faculty member.
-The student shall also prepare engineering drawing of the equipment in AutoCAD and submit complete design report at specified time during 6th semester to the supervising faculty member.
-Assessment would be made on the basis of the submitted report and the viva voce examination conducted during the practical examination at the end of 6th semester.
+The student shall also prepare engineering drawing of the equipment in AutoCAD and submit complete design report at specified time during 6^{th} semester to the supervising faculty member.
+Assessment would be made on the basis of the submitted report and the viva voce examination conducted during the practical examination at the end of 6^{th} semester.